roshanyohannan/brain-corp/README.md

 ## Installation
 Since speedy is a header only library, it is easy to integrate in existing projects
-1. Drop the include folder in your source tree.
+1. Add brain-corp/include to your include paths.
-2. Include Speedy.h in your source file
+2. #Include Speedy.h in your source file
 3. Start using Speedy::Matrix

 ## Usage
 See doc/tutorial
 ```
+    #include <Speedy.h>

+    using namespace Speedy;

     //Constructors
     Matrix<int> m0;                                 // Create empty matrix size 0x0